Your Learning Portfolio

 Overview of the LEARNING Portfolio

-The creation and maintenance of a Learning Portfolio (LP) is a core mechanism by which our residents engage in reflection and documentation throughout their residency year.
+The creation and maintenance of a Learning Portfolio (LP or ePortfolio) is a core mechanism by which our residents engage in reflection and documentation throughout their residency year.
 All residency activities and learning experiences are fodder for the LP and the resident should find themselves updating their LP on a regular basis.
 Not only is maintaining a learning portfolio a program requirement, it is a great way to set a pattern of introspection and self-assessment that you will use throughout your career.

 Your reflections on your learning experiences and how they have shaped your practice